 The first step for the analysis of RNA modification density is the isolation of total RNA from the target cells.
 The total RNA will contain all different kinds of RNA, mainly ribosomal RNA (rRNA), messenger RNA (mRNA) and transfer RNA (tRNA).
 To purify the RNA of interest our lab uses two principle techniques:

 - Separation by size (top right corner) or

 - Separation by targeted oligohybridization (bottom right corner)

 Mass spectrometric analysis

 The purified RNA is digested to the nucleoside level using different enzymes.
-After addition of an internal standard (from metabolic isotope labeling), the RNA digest is analyzed on a sensitive LC-MS/MS system (currently Agilent 1290 LC with 6490 QQQ mass spectrometer, provided by the AK Carell).
+After addition of an internal standard (from metabolic isotope labeling), the RNA digest is analyzed on our own sensitive LC-MS/MS system ( Agilent 1290 LC with 6470 QQQ mass spectrometer).
 After signal integration and data evaluation the quantity of modified nucleoside per canonical or per RNA is plotted revealing the modification profile of the analyzed RNA.